 We can make this work by simply using Eva.defer.
 This method takes an existing instance of Eval and defers it’s evaluation.
 In that way recursive calls will be deferred.

 That’s all about Eval Monad.
-It can help you write simple methods but with more features and in more efficient manner.
+It can help you write simple methods but with more features and in a more efficient manner.
 I hope the blog was helpful to you.
-Leave your feedback in comment section and see you in the next blog. 😊
+Leave your feedback in the comment section and see you in the next blog. 😊

 Also here are my previous blog in this series, check them out as well.